See the Story Index for Wael Abdelgawad’s other stories.

 The Latina withdrew the gun and stuffed it in her waistband, hiding it beneath the baggy sweatshirt.
 “Yo, it’s cool, Pinkie,” she said to her friend.
 “Put the gun away.”

 The pressure of the gun disappeared from the back of my head.
-I folded my knife and stepped back where I could see them both.
+I folded my knife one-handed and stepped back where I could see them both.
 Pinkie was – true to her name – pink-faced with fear or rage.
 She’d tucked her gun away but still had her hand on the grip, I could tell.

 The Latina nodded in greeting.
 “I’m Jelly.
 This is Pinkie.”
 She inclined her head toward the bookstore.
 “Badger’s waiting for you inside.”